testflows/TestFlows-Texts/README.md

     ## This is a heading

-    This file is written using Markdown where you can have any number of `python:testflows` code block that contain executable Python code.
+    This file is written using Markdown where you can have any number of `python:testflows` code blocks that contain executable Python code.

     ```python:testflows
     # This is Python code that will be executed when .tfd document is run.